mahmoud-dev97/Minimal-Shopping-Last/README.md

 - This will start the app in development mode and open it in your default browser at http://localhost:3000.

-- The app consists of two main pages: the product list page and the product details page.
+- The app consists of three main pages: the product list page and the product details page and favourites page.

 ## Product List Page
 - The product list page displays a grid of product cards, each containing an image, a title, a price, and a heart icon.
 The heart icon represents whether the product is in the favorites list or not.